Do You Have Sleep Apnea?

 The Types Of Sleep Apnea

-Obstructive sleep apnea is the mildest form of sleep apnea and occurs as a result of blockage to the airway.
+Obstructive sleep apnea is the mildest form of sleep apnea and occurs as a result of a blockage to the airway.
 When throat muscles or the tongue relax and fall into the airway, they can obstruct the airway and limit the airflow to the lungs.
-Also knowns as OSA, this type of sleep apnea is more common than diabetes or asthma but can be easily treated with one of our CPAP alternatives.
+Also, knowns as OSA, this type of sleep apnea is more common than diabetes or asthma.
+Fortunately, it can be easily treated with one of our CPAP alternatives.

 In contrast, central sleep apnea is more severe and differs in nature.
 While OSA is caused by relaxed soft tissues that block your airflow, central sleep apnea is triggered when the brain fails to send signals to the muscles that help you breathe.
 Because the brain fails to send signals telling you to breathe, individuals with central sleep apnea don’t try to breathe at all.

-Therefore, central sleep apnea is considered a serious sleep disorder that affects the lower brainstem and may be associated with other serious illnesses such as kidney failure, congestive heart failure, hypothyroid disease, and neurological disease.
+Therefore, central sleep apnea is considered a serious sleep disorder that affects the lower brainstem.
+Central sleep apnea may be associated with other dire illnesses such as kidney failure, congestive heart failure, hypothyroid disease, and neurological disease.

 Complex sleep apnea, also known as treatment-emergent central sleep apnea, is the third type of sleep apnea and is a combination of both OSA and central sleep apnea.